-Satellite imagery finds likely Kim train amid health rumors
+Satellite Imagery Finds Likely Kim Train Amid Health Rumors

 South Korea’s presidential office said last week that Kim appeared to be handling state affairs normally and that there had been no suspicious activities, such as an emergency readiness order issued by the North’s military or the ruling Workers’ Party.
 The South Korean government has since maintained its assessment that Kim’s health remains the same.
 Some South Korean media outlets, citing unidentified government officials, have reported that Kim was staying at Wonsan.

-North Korea’s state media still remain silent about the outside speculation on Kim’s health.
-On Saturday, the official Korean Central News Agency reported that Kim had received a message of greeting from the chairman of the Central Committee of the Communist Party of the Russian Federation on the occasion of the first anniversary of Kim’s summit with Russian President Vladimir Putin.
+North Korea’s state media have been silent about the speculation on Kim’s health.
+On Saturday, the North's official Korean Central News Agency reported that Kim had received a message of greetings from the chairman of the Central Committee of the Communist Party of the Russian Federation on the occasion of the first anniversary of Kim’s summit with Russian President Vladimir Putin.
 The message wished Kim “good health and happiness,” KCNA said.

 It’s not the first time that Kim has vanished from the public eye, and past absences in state media dispatches have also triggered speculation about his health.
 In 2014, state media didn’t report any public activities for Kim for about six weeks, before he reappeared with a cane.
 South Korea’s spy agency said later that he had a cyst removed from his ankle.

-Note: This story has been corrected to reflect that the first name of the Fox News Channel host is Jeanine, not Jeannine.